 The first step to empowering women and minorities is to be transparent about diversity and inclusion programs.
-This includes asking about the work experience of women and calling out “mansplaining,” a real barrier to a truly inclusive culture.
+This includes asking about women’s work experience and calling out “mansplaining,” a real barrier to truly inclusive workplace culture.

-Closing the pay gap is another clear sign that shows a company is committed to diversity.
+Closing the pay gap is another clear sign that shows a company is a commitment to diversity.
 This tangible step shows sincerity in rewarding the important contributions made by women and other minorities.

 When you reward employees equitably, you can motivate them to bring even more to the table.

 To boost diversity, you must go beyond the simplistic view of gender and racial diversity.
-A diverse team is composed of people of different ages, appearances, religions, sexual orientations, education, and political beliefs.
+A diverse team comprises people of different ages, appearances, religions, sexual orientations, education, and political beliefs.

-Diversity also encompasses different values, motivations, personalities, passions, and culture.
+Diversity also encompasses different values, motivations, personalities, passions, and cultures.

 Diversity is about celebrating differences.
 If you do not know where to begin, you can start by considering a personal difference you may have.
-If this difference can affect the way individuals relate with one another, then it is worth considering in your diversity and inclusion efforts.
+If this difference can affect how individuals relate to one another, it is worth considering your diversity and inclusion efforts.